 Everybody is unique.
 And every body is unique.

-So, when we talk to couples about their weight loss goals, where do we begin?
+So, when we talk to people about their weight loss goals, where do we begin when there’s so much to consider?

 When you follow the number targets in this 30-Day Weight Loss Challenge, you will lose weight.
 If you are wondering how quickly you should be losing weight, we include a graph in our article titled “How Long Does it Take to Lose 20 Pounds.”